 Delivering Qi to deficient or wounded tissues is literally like delivering life to them.
 Where there’s more life, there’s more flow.
 Therefore there can be more Blood, more nutrition for regeneration and more Fluid to enable cellular communication within the immune system as a whole.

-You will often see Qi tonics (which include most medicinal mushrooms) taking permanent residence in the diet of Taoists and those who understand the herbs on a deep level.
-The Taoists knew that humans were the bridge between heaven and earth, and that walking the middle path between the Yang of the Heavens and the Yin of the Earth was an important function of their human nature.
-The Taoists knew that having a strong herbal practice was necessary for cultivating longevity and a happy, progressive life.
+You will often see Qi tonics (which include most medicinal mushrooms) taking permanent residence in the diet of Daoists and those who understand the herbs on a deep level.
+The Daoists knew that humans were the bridge between heaven and earth, and that walking the middle path between the Yang of the Heavens and the Yin of the Earth was an important function of their human nature.
+The Daoists knew that having a strong herbal practice was necessary for cultivating longevity and a happy, progressive life.

 The tonic herbs were viewed as messengers from Heaven, and as gifts from the Earth that allowed them to maintain this balance.
 The Qi tonics were the herbs that resonated with this intention the most, and allowed the body to become the place where the sky/Heavens (Tian) and the Earth (Di) came into harmony.